CopperEgg/apidocs/revealuptime/samples.md

 ###Parameters:
-ids (required) => At least one probe id must be specified.
+* ids (required) => At least one probe id must be specified.
 Up to 20 probe ids can be specified in each request.
-Multiple ids can be formatted as either a comma separated string, or an array represented by multiple HTTP parameters named “ids[]”.
+Multiple ids can be formatted as either a comma separated string, or an array represented by multiple HTTP parameters named “ids\[ \]”

-starttime =>  An integer unix timestamp (seconds since epoch) representing the beginning of your query timeframe.
+* starttime =>  An integer unix timestamp (seconds since epoch) representing the beginning of your query timeframe.
 (NOTE: if starttime and endtime are not both provided, the last 5 minutes of samples are returned)

-endtime => An integer unix timestamp (seconds since epoch) representing the end of your query timeframe.
+* endtime => An integer unix timestamp (seconds since epoch) representing the end of your query timeframe.
 (NOTE: if starttime and endtime are not both provided, the last 5 minutes of samples are returned)

-keys => A list of keys you want to include (see "key reference").
-This can either be a comma separated string, or an array represented by multiple HTTP parameters named "keys[]".
-Default: "l_l, l_s, l_u, l_h".
+* keys => A list of keys you want to include (see "key reference").
+This can either be a comma separated string, or an array represented by multiple HTTP parameters named "keys\[ \]".
+Default: "l_l, l_s, l_u, l_h"

-sample_size => Override the default sample size that is determined by the starttime/endtime range.
+* sample_size => Override the default sample size that is determined by the starttime/endtime range.
 This will only work if you specify a sample_size larger than what is automatically calculated for the time range.
 If you specify a smaller sample_size, the default sample_size will be used.
 Valid sample size values are 15 and 60.